Skip to content

 Current projects of the PSI-MS working group are:

-• Ongoing maintenance and enhancement of the mzML format
+• Completion of the mzPAF format

-• Completion of the PEFF format
+• Completion of the mzSpecLib format

 Goals/Milestones